pymor/school_website_2025/program/index.md

 The pyMOR School and User Meeting will take place from Monday at 14:00 to Friday at 12:00 (August 26-30).
+The User Meeting will in particular take place from Thursday morning (August 29) to Friday noon (August 30).

 The timetable and the content of the introductory topics will be adapted to match the participants' requirements,